verygoodsecurity/vgs-collect-ios/README.md

 ### Scan Credit Card Data
-VGS Collect SDK provides several card scan solutions for the Payment Card Industry to help protect your businesses and the sensitive information of your consumers.
+VGS Collect SDK provides optional card scan solution.
 It's required to use only Scan modules provided by VGS, which are audited by VGS PCI requirements.

 #### Integrate with Cocoapods